-The brain tumor glioblastoma (GBM) carries a median survival time of only 12-15 months even with aggressive surgical care, radiotherapy, and chemotherapy (1,2).
-The rapid and intimate infiltration of tumor cells through the surrounding tissue renders complete surgical resection virtually impossible (3,4) and contributes to resistance to a variety of therapeutic agents, including ionizing radiation and anti-angiogenic drugs (5,6).
+The brain tumor glioblastoma (GBM) carries a median survival time of only 12-15 months even with aggressive surgical care, radiotherapy, and chemotherapy (1, 2).
+The rapid and intimate infiltration of tumor cells through the surrounding tissue renders complete surgical resection virtually impossible (3, 4) and contributes to resistance to a variety of therapeutic agents, including ionizing radiation and antiangiogenic drugs (5, 6).
 The aggressive spread of this cancer is complex, involving multiple routes of invasion through the dense neural architecture.
-GBM cells must dynamically adopt various morphologies to enable effective 1D locomotion, confined migration, and 3D invasion to navigate the GBM microenvironment; however, the mechanisms by which GBM cells modulate their cellular architecture is incompletely understood (7-9).
-As a result, there is growing interest in dissecting the molecular mechanisms that drive GBM cell invasion with an eye towards identifying novel biomarkers and targets for pharmacological intervention (10).
+GBM cells must dynamically adopt various morphologies to enable effective one-dimensional (1D) locomotion, confined migration, and three-dimensional (3D) invasion to navigate the GBM microenvironment, however, the mechanisms by which GBM cells modulate their cellular architecture is incompletely understood (7-9).
+As a result, there is growing interest in dissecting the molecular mechanisms that drive GBM cell invasion with an eye toward identifying novel biomarkers and targets for pharmacologic intervention (10).

-While cell migration is a complex process involving many molecular components, the coordinated action of the actomyosin cytoskeleton plays a particularly central role in generating the protrusive and contractile forces needed for locomotion (11,12).
+While cell migration is a complex process involving many molecular components, the coordinated action of the actomyosin cytoskeleton plays a particularly central role in generating the protrusive and contractile forces needed for locomotion (11, 12).
 The Rho-family GTPases (e.g., Rho, Rac, Cdc42) organize the actomyosin cytoskeleton, with Rho driving the assembly and contraction of actomyosin bundles that pull against the extracellular matrix (ECM) and Rac stimulating actin polymerization at the cell front to drive protrusion (13).
 We previously showed that a balance between RhoA-mediated contraction and Rac1-mediated protrusion governs motility in GBM cells (14).
-We subsequently showed that constitutive activation of RhoAdependent myosin contractility sensitizes human GBM tumor initiating cells (TICs) to matrix stiffness cues and dramatically slows invasion in vivo (15).
-Others have shown that Rac1 activity promotes invasion by stimulating protrusive activity that promotes an invasive phenotype (16,17).
-Although RhoA and Rac1 govern distinct functions of the actomyosin cytoskeleton, each GTPase acts through an effector kinase (ROCK for Rho, PAK for Rac) to phosphorylate a common protein, LIM kinase (LIMK) (18,19).
-LIMK may then phosphorylate and inactivate the actin-severing protein cofilin, thereby stabilizing actin filaments (20,21).
+We subsequently showed that constitutive activation of RhoA-dependent myosin contractility sensitizes human GBM tumor-initiating cells (TIC) to matrix stiffness cues and dramatically slows invasion in vivo (15).
+Others have shown that Rac1 activity promotes invasion by stimulating protrusive activity that promotes an invasive phenotype (16, 17).
+Although RhoA and Rac1 govern distinct functions of the actomyosin cytoskeleton, each GTPase acts through an effector kinase (ROCK for Rho, PAK for Rac) to phosphorylate a common protein, LIM kinase (LIMK; refs.
+18, 19).
+LIMK may then phosphorylate and inactivate the actin-severing protein cofilin, thereby stabilizing actin filaments (20, 21).
 Interestingly, the LIMK isoforms LIMK1 and LIMK2 (LIMK 1/2) have been implicated in cancer cell invasion (22-25).
 For example, Rac-mediated activation of LIMK1 reorganizes the cytoskeleton to promote the invasion of prostate cancer cells (23).
-Additionally, overexpression of LIMK1 promotes tumor metastasis in a breast cancer model (22).
-LIMK1/2 are upregulated in GBM, and small molecule inhibitors of cofilin phosphorylation reduce proliferation, adhesion, and invasion of GBM cell lines in vitro (26).
-Despite these intriguing and promising results, the mechanistic role and in vivo significance of LIMK in driving GBM invasion remains incompletely explored.
+In addition, overexpression of LIMK1 promotes tumor metastasis in a breast cancer model (22).
+LIMK1/2 are upregulated in GBM, and small-molecule inhibitors of cofilin phosphorylation reduce proliferation, adhesion, and invasion of GBM cell lines in vitro (26).
+Despite these intriguing and promising